Current initiatives include:-

-The Haltwhistle Partnership is delighted to be supporting South Tyne Sustainability (STS) and the Haltwhistle Swimming and Leisure Centre (HSLC) in facilitating HSLC to apply for funding from the Governemnt's new Rural Communities Energy Fund (RCEF) for a feasibility study into extracting heat from the mineworkings that lie under Haltwhistle.
-Up to £40,000 is available for the first phase of the feasibility and if the application is successful it is hoped that the project will be underway in the new year starting with an energy audit of HSLC and research into the mines underneath and adjacent to the centre.
+The Haltwhistle Partnership is delighted to be supporting South Tyne Sustainability (STS) and the Haltwhistle Swimming and Leisure Centre (HSLC) in facilitating HSLC to gain funding from the Governemnt's new Rural Communities Energy Fund (RCEF) for a feasibility study into extracting heat from the mineworkings that lie under Haltwhistle.
+A grant of £40,000 has been received for the first phase of the feasibility and the project has now reported.
+As a result funding for further phases of work is being sought and a Renewable Energy Working Group formed.

 Zero Waste Shop

 The Partnership is supporting the setting up of a Zero Waste Shop with the help of Another Weigh (Penrith), Northumberland County Council, South Tyne Sustainability (STS) and volunteers.
 Funding for the set up and volunteer Directors for a new not for profut company are being sought.
 For more information contact the Chairman, Julie Gibbon.

 A zero-waste hub in Haltwhistle could offer the following: